 The top individual income tax rate is 7 percent, and the top corporate tax rate is 25 percent.
-The tax burden equals 14.2 percent of GDP.
-Three-year government spending and budget balance averages are, respectively, 14.5 percent and -2.6 percent of GDP.
-Public debt amounts to 29.2 percent of GDP.
+The tax burden equals 11.4 percent of GDP.
+Three-year government spending and budget balance averages are, respectively, 13.8 percent and -1.4 percent of GDP.
+Public debt amounts to 27.2 percent of GDP.

-Guatemala's overall regulatory environment is relatively well institutionalized but lacks efficiency.
-The country's business freedom score is above the world average; its labor freedom score is below the world average; and its monetary freedom score is above the world average.
+Guatemala's overall regulatory environment is relatively well institutionalized but lacks overall efficiency.
+The country's business freedom score is above the world average; its labor freedom score is above the world average; and its monetary freedom score is above the world average.

-The trade-weighted average tariff rate is 5.0 percent.
-There are no impediments to the formation of joint ventures or the purchase of local companies by foreign investors, but the inefficient regulatory systems discourage investment.
-The overall financial sector is underdeveloped.
+The trade-weighted average tariff rate is 6.4 percent.
+There are no impediments to the formation of joint ventures or the purchase of local companies by foreign investors, but the government's inefficient regulatory systems discourage investment.
+The financial sector is underdeveloped.